-What is a Balanced Diet?
+What Does a Balanced Diet Consist Of?

 - Fruits and Vegetables: Rich in vitamins, minerals, and antioxidants, fruits and vegetables should make up a significant portion of your daily intake.